Keion Crossen Film Review: Is Cornerback Patriots’ Next Small-School Gem?

 Here’s a good example of him breaking on a ball.
 This probably should have been an interception, but it was a quality play nonetheless.

-His coverage skills were always impressive, but there were times when he was in position to make a play and didn’t.
+His coverage skills were always impressive, but there were times he was in position to make a play and didn’t.
 A tweak in his technique certainly should help with the Patriots.

 Not every play was like that, however.
 Here’s a pass breakup he made on a long pass down the sideline.